dyspop/dyspop/README.md

 ### Hi there 👋

-🔭 I’m working on two things.
-One that helps you make better life decisions, the other is coming soon ;)~
+🔭 I’m working on building and deploying beatiful, usable applications

-🌱 I’m learning js: React, Next, Typescript, tRPC, Prisma
+🌱 I’m learning Django, Docker

 👯 I’m looking to collaborate on image manipulation experiments